 There are many different genres in EDM.
-Only ‘House’ music genre can be divided in Tropical House, Progressive, Melodic, Bigroom .etc.
+Only ‘House’ music genre can be divided into Tropical House, Progressive, Melodic, Bigroom .etc.
 But what a lot of these genres have in common, is that the structure is very set: Intro, Breakdown 1, Build-up, Drop A, Breakdown 2, Build-up, Drop B. In this article, I want to tell you a little more in-depth about how to make and how to structure an EDM song.

-With house songs, this is usually either a kick with some percussion and melodic elements to introduce the feeling of the track or a fade in of a melodic layer.
+With house songs, this is usually either a kick with some percussion and melodic elements to introduce the feeling of the track or a fade-in of a melodic layer.
 This part is usually underrated, as it looks so simple, but actually sets the theme for the entire track.

 This should be the most mellow part of your track.
 It is the part where you introduce the melody and sound design, but also the part where you want the atmosphere to be calm.
 If your track is played on a party, this is the part where the people are not very energetic, but that’s a good thing.
 You want to save all the energy for the drop.